Support Us Button Widget

 Rooftop Cinema Club, 200 Main St.

-Opening tonight, the outdoor theater atop The Worthington Renaissance Hotel will feature a 360-degree view of downtown, Adirondack chairs, and a custom drink and food menu.
+The outdoor theater atop The Worthington Renaissance Hotel features a 360° view of downtown, Adirondack chairs, and a custom drink and food menu.
 Listen to the movie through state-of-the-art wireless headphones.
 Bonus: Park for free if you eat at Toro Toro.

 More from FTWtoday